Here you are again.

 Find the learning outcomes for each week you have missed and use them to target your study.

-Listen to the lectures on Echo, making sure to make notes and highlight key words and concepts.
+Listen to the lectures on Capture, making sure to make notes and highlight key words and concepts.
 If you have access to old exam questions on Blackboard you can gain a good understanding of what the key themes of the lecture are.

 When you’re in the weeds, it can be tempting to concentrate on the things you already feel confident with.
 Stop that!
 Spend your time on things you are struggling with and the topics you hate.
 They’re the things that are going to crush you in the exam.
 They can smell fear.
 Let them know who is boss.
 If you’re really stuck on something that just refuses to settle into your brain, email your course co-coordinator, lecturer or tutor and they can help guide you through it.